kapilhanphode/Odoo-One2many-Portal/README.md

 # Odoo-One2many-Portal

-Here I have created a module named One2many where user can add data from backend as well as frontend(portal/website).
+Here I have created a module named One2many where I have created One2many field on portal.
+On submit of the record same record will be created on the backend side.